collord/azure-blob-storage-download/README.md

-# GitHub Action to Upload Assets to Azure Blob Storage
+# GitHub Action to Download Assets from Azure Blob Storage

 This action is designed to use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to upload a directory of your choice to your Azure Blob Storage account.